MarcialRosales/maven-concourse-pipeline/README.md

 ```

-We have implemented a brand new task, defined in `maven-test.yml`, which simply does `mvn test`.
-Thats it, we run *Cucumber* thru Maven.
+We have implemented a brand new task, defined in `maven-test.yml`, which simply calls `mvn test` and it executes *Cucumber* fixtures thru Maven.
 Because we are invoking Maven, we need all the standard Maven Repo settings, in addition to 2 new parameters: `APP_DOMAIN` and `APP_HOST` which we use the build the base uri of the application running in *Cloud Foundry*.
 I am sure there are smarter ways of doing it but this is simply just to get going.

 If the `run-acceptance-test` task is successful that means that all tests passed and we can promote the built artifact to a release candidate.
-Remember that we deployed a built artifact.
+Remember that we had deployed a built artifact.
 That is why we do
 ```
    - put: version-resource
      params: { pre: rc }